code-423n4/docs/awarding/incentive-model-and-awards/awarding-process.md

 We are occasionally asked how wardens should declare Code4rena earnings for tax (or other financial/legal) purposes.
 Due to the nascent nature of DAOs, we are unable to provide reliable information in this area.
 You must assess and determine your own best course of action.

-Audit contest rewards are distributed by the DAO, which does not have a legal personality.
+Audit rewards are distributed by the DAO, which does not have a legal personality.

 The DAO has designated Code4rena Foundation as its agent via [a governance action](https://github.com/code-423n4/org/discussions/13) [approved by DAO members](https://polygonscan.com/tx/0x8fbe178e34a7ae03a5e0d1f49f23e38f3a1c0d1186a67920d33196a89f79da98) for purposes of entering into contractual agreements.
 However, wardens are not in any contractual agreement with the Foundation [unless they are certified](https://code4rena.com/certified-contributor-summary/).